-However, there’s a good chance your credit score is already low from missing months worth of debt payments.
-And the good news is, that once your debts are settled, much of rebuilding your credit will rest in your hands.
+There’s a good chance your credit score is already low from missing months worth of debt payments.
+The good news?
+Once your debts are settled, much of rebuilding your credit will rest in your hands.
 Using credit responsibly, especially paying your bills on time, will help you rebuild your credit history.
 Still, you should go in knowing that it will take some time.

 How debt settlement affects your credit score

 The reason debt settlement is considered a negative mark on your credit report is because settled debts are those that you’ve paid off for less than what you owed.
 Which means you didn’t pay the debt in full or as agreed.
-In most cases, it is still better to settle a debt than to continue to miss payments, but it will still ding your score.
+In most cases, it’s better to settle a debt than to continue to miss payments, but it will still ding your score.

 When a lender writes off your debt, they close your account and list it as a charge off, which hurts your credit score.
 For many people, though, it can be tough to both negotiate and come up with the money to settle several debts within a six-month time frame.
 So you might want to settle one card and target one that you can take care of before a charge off happens.